spryker/spryker-docs/docs/pbc/all/content-management-system/202204.0/manage-in-the-back-office/content-items/create-product-set-content-items.md

     This opens the **Overview of Content Items** page with a success message displayed.
 The content item is displayed in the list.

-## Reference information: Create a product set content item
+## Reference information: Create product set content items

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |